Crypto Beginner

 What does this mean for Helium and for us?

 The core developer team, according to the post, is proposing that the Proof of Coverage (PoC) and Data Transfer Accounting be moved to oracles.
 Oracles are bridges that help blockchains like Helium connect to these real-world data and events that they cannot connect to on their own.
-The move thus brings the blockchain and the world closer to the Internet of Things vision of connecting computing devices, machines, objects, animals, and people to the internet without requiring human-to-human or human-to-computer interaction.
+The move thus brings the blockchain and the world closer to the Internet of Things vision of connecting computing devices, machines, objects, animals, and people to the Internet without requiring human-to-human or human-to-computer interaction.

 This development is likely to prove to be an interesting venture for the entire blockchain ecosystem.